Coverage & Rent Increases

 Capital Improvement Rent Increases

 One of the more unjust parts of rent control is the Capital Improvement Passthrough.
-Capital Improvements are improvement's the the building–the landlord's investment–which tenants mostly pay for.
+Capital Improvements are improvement's for the building–the landlord's investment–which tenants mostly pay for.
 Not only can the landlord get the tenants to pay for increasing the value of his investment, the landlord can then write the cost of the improvements off in their taxes.
 That said, here is a brief summary of a complex area (for more information you'll need the Tenants Rights Handbook or to talk to a counselor at our drop in clinic.
 Capital improvements are things like new windows, a new roof, painting of the exterior of the building, landscaping, new appliances (ranging from refrigerators to a new heating system) and other similar improvements to the property which generally are additions or replacements as opposed to repairs.
 Landlords must complete the work and petition the Rent Board and win approval of the rent increase before the can be passed on.
 Tenants can contest the increases at the hearing on certain grounds, like that the work was never done or was not necessary or was done to gentrify the building, but it is difficult to stop such a passthrough in its entirety.

 Capital Improvement passthrough rent increases differ based on the size of the building: Tenants in buildings with 5 or fewer units will have to pay off 100% of the cost of the capital improvement with rent increases of 5% per year until the entire amount ids paid off (e.g. if the new roof costs $5,000 in a 2 unit building, each tenant has to pay $2,500 and will have their rent increased 5% per year until their share ($2,500) has been paid for.
 Tenants in buildings with 6 or more units (where most large capital improvements rent increases happen) have a choice of either paying for half of the capital improvement (i.e. landlord pays 50%, tenant pays 50%) and then getting annual rent increases of 10% until the capital improvement is paid off or the tenant can choose to pay for 100% of the capital improvement and get annual rent increases of 5% per year, up to maximum of 15% (or 3 years worth of rent increases).
 The choice in these larger buildings can be made individually by each tenant and which one is best will depend on factors such as the cost of the capital improvement, what the tenant's base rent is, and how long the tenant plans on living there.
 Again, if you have one of these rent increases you are best off coming in to the Tenants Union and/or joining and getting the handbook which has many pages on this topic.
-Once the capital improvement has been paid for, then the tenant's rent reverts to what it was prior to the passthrough (plus any annual increases in the interim); capital improvement rent increases are not part of your "base rent," meaning the annual increase percentage calculation does not include the capital improvement passthrough.
+Once the capital improvement has been paid for, then the tenant's rent reverts to what it was prior to the passthrough (plus any allowable increases in the interim); capital improvement rent increases are not part of your "base rent," meaning the annual increase percentage calculation does not include the capital improvement passthrough.

 Operating & Maintenance Passthroughs

 Operating & Maintenance passthroughs are for increases in the landlord's cost of operating the property and for the landlord to be able to pass on one of these O & M passthroughs, the increased landlord expenses must exceed the annual rent increases.
 In other words, if the landlord's expenses increased 2% and the annual increase that year is 2.2%, then the landlord would not be eligible for this passthrough.
 In determining whether or not a landlord can get an O & M increase, their expenses are aggregated, or looked at in total.
 In other words, an increase in one area (e.g. taxes) may be offset by a decrease in another area (e.g. repairs).
 If when all is calculated the landlord can get the O & M increase, the passthrough is only the amount over the annual increase.
 So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% O & M increase.
-O & M rent increases can not exceed 7% and do become a part of the tenant's "base rent."
-O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new, higher, mortgage.
+O & M rent increases cannot exceed 7% and do become a part of the tenant's "base rent."
+O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new and higher mortgage.

 PG & E Passthroughs